You learn to write better by reading. You learn to read better by writing. Reading and Writing work together to improve your ability to think.

 · To encourage pupils to take pride in their work

 At Handale Primary, we have a consistent handwriting style leading from print to cursive.
 Handwriting is taught a minimum of two times a week in KS1 and KS2.
 Children work in pencil until their writing is neat, consistent and joined.
 At this point they are awarded a ‘Pen Licence’ which they keep with them and use in all exercise books.
 Pen licence winners are listed in the Handale newsletter every half term.
-A handwriting competition is held each term, to maintain the high status that we give presentation of work.
-A display of winners and ‘most improved’ children’s handwriting is created in a central place within school.

 Spelling Shed is used across the school for children to access their weekly spellings.
 Spelling is taught discretely every day for 15 minutes and the spelling lists are sent home for children to practice for a weekly test on a Friday.
-During the year, spelling is assessed 3 times formally but on an ongoing basis through writing and weekly spelling tests.
+During the year, spelling is assessed six times formally but on an ongoing basis through writing and weekly spelling tests.
 The application of spelling across the curriculum is closely monitored.

 Grammar is taught on a daily basis linked to the class writing genres – this gives children the opportunity to apply their skills in their independent writing.
 It is assessed as part of SPAG at the start of every half term.
 At times, grammar is taught discretely if needed.
 Word Family Lists are displayed in every classroom and are used daily to embed basic skills and for revision.